Gastronomy Terminology (B)

 Black bird :

-Any of several American birds of the family Icteridae, having black plumage ...
+Any of several American birds of the family Icteridae, having bla ...

 Blade steak :